ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 is the point, and it is true.
 No nation can be­
 come fully enlightened, when mothers are not
 in a good degree qualified to discharge the du­
-ties of the home work of education
+ties of the home work of education.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_archie_ver01:data:sn83045160:00200290070:1859081401:0151/pct:24.198167,40.570776,8.863116,7.271689/!600,600/0/default.jpg"/>
 </td>